IcebergIceberg

 Target Namespace

 Tables are created under this namespace.
-For multi-level namespaces, use comma-separated values: my_database, my_schema creates tables under my_database.my_schema.
+For nested namespaces, use comma separated values: my_database, my_schema creates tables under my_database.my_schema.

 Storage Credentials